Christmas M And M Cookies Recipe

 - 3 cups (375 g) All-purpose flour

-- Use a cookie scoop or tablespoon drop balls of cookie dough onto the prepared baking tray leaving enough space for them to spread.
+- Scoop – Use a cookie scoop or tablespoon to drop cookie dough balls onto the prepared baking tray, leaving enough space to spread.
 Add a few additional M&Ms on top if desired.

 - Always have all the ingredients at room temperature so the butter and sugars can cream until light and fluffy.